-In order to mitigate problems associated with monitoring negative undertakings, the Borrower should disclose any concerns about potential breaches of the covenants, and is encouraged to discuss them with Investors at the earliest opportunity.
+In order to mitigate problems associated with monitoring negative undertakings, the Borrower should disclose any concerns about potential breaches, and is encouraged to discuss them with Investors at the earliest opportunity.
+Regular communication between the Borrower and the Investors, and the resulting transparency and familiarity with each others' positions, should make it easier to respond accordingly to amendment or waiver requests from the Borrower should the need arise, thus increasing efficiencies for all.